 After you click on the button to create a GA4 property, you will customize your property details.
 These are details such as the name of the property, the timezone you are in, and the currency you use for your business.

 After you click Next from the previous screen, you will see an additional screen where you will enter details about your business.
 Select your industry category and your business size.
 Then you will check off the different ways you intend to use Google Analytics.

 Google defines a stream as a source of data for your GA4 property.
 Google allows you to set up an iOS app, Android app, and Web data stream.
 For this blog, I am going to show you how to set up a data stream using web.
 Click on Web, and you will see a screen where you set up your webstream.

-Insert your website’s URL, but leave off the HTTPS:// part, Google already has it there and will not accept the URL if the HTTP:// appears twice.
-Read the paragraph about ‘enhanced measurement’.
+Insert your website’s URL without the https://.
+Read the paragraph about ‘enhanced measurement.’
 It tells you about the different measurement interactions that will be categorized as events in your web data streams.
-Clicking on the +3 you will see all of how an event will be triggered.
+Clicking on the +3, you will see all of how an event will be triggered.
 If you click on the cog icon, you will be able to turn these measurements on and off.
-Notice that you cannot deselect page views, this measurement will always be on.
+Notice that you cannot deselect page views.
+This measurement will always be on.

 This is where you will find the details on your webstream, additional settings, and the status of your stream.
 Your new stream will say no data received in the past 48 hours.
 This is because there isn’t any data being recorded because you have not finished setting up tags for your property.

 Stay in the KnowJoin our mailing list to read up on industry insights, tips, news, and more!

 Tags are bits of code that get embedded into your website to collect data.
 Essentially, it is Google’s little door to your data.
 This step is where you decide what that door is going to be.
 You have two choices; either add a new on-page tag or use an existing tag that is already on your website.

 Adding a Tag